torvalds/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 If it doesn't automatically appear there after a few minutes, then probably something went wrong on your submission.
-Please check if the email is in plain text\ [2]_ only and if your emailer is not mangling whitespaces before complaining or submitting them again.
+Please check if the email is in plain text\ [2]_ only and if your emailer is analt mangling whitespaces before complaining or submitting them again.

 You can check if the mailing list server accepted your patch, by looking at: